I'm Talking

-I'm Talking are an Australian funk-pop rock band, which featured vocalists Kate Ceberano and Zan Abeyratne.
+I'm Talking were an Australian funk-pop rock band, which featured vocalists Kate Ceberano and Zan Abeyratne.
 They formed in 1983 in Melbourne and provided top ten hit singles "Trust Me", "Do You Wanna Be?" and "Holy Word" and a top fifteen album, Bear Witness, before disbanding in 1987.
 The group reunited in October 2018, and went on a 2019 tour as well as a series of small venue shows.

 History

 1983–1987: Bear Witness

 After the break-up of Melbourne-based experimental funk band Essendon Airport in 1983, members Robert Goodge on guitar, Ian Cox on saxophone and Barbara Hogarth on bass guitar set about forming a band to create inventive, commercial, funk-pop music.
 I'm Talking's original line-up was Kate Ceberano on vocals (ex-Expozay, Hoagy Cats), Stephen Charlesworth on keyboards, Cox, Goodge, Hogarth and Cameron Newman on drums.
 They introduced sophisticated dance beat music to the pub rock scene, performing for a year before recording their debut release.
 The EP Someday was released in May 1984 on the independent Randelli label.
 They also contributed to the soundtrack of the short film More Love Stories and songs "Here, There and Everywhere" and "Scratching" on the ABC compilation EP Cooking with George.
 They attracted the attention of manager Ken West and then signed to Regular Records.
 Zan Abeyratne (ex-Grand Wazoo, Bang) joined as a second lead vocalist.

 I'm Talking released "Trust Me" in November 1984, which peaked at #10 on the Kent Music Report for the Australian singles charts.
 This was followed by "Lead the Way" in June 1985, then a cover of the Rose Royce song "Love Don't Live Here Anymore" in August, which both peaked into the top thirty.
 Although their songs were initially credited to the band as a whole (i.e. I'm Talking), in fact Goodge and Cox wrote virtually all the music and lyrics.
 The group won 'Best New Talent' and 'Best Debut Single' for "Trust Me" for 1984 at the Countdown Awards ceremony broadcast in 1985.
 On 13 July, I'm Talking performed "Lead the Way" in the 1985 Oz for Africa concert (part of the global Live Aid program).
 It was broadcast in Australia (on both the Seven Network and Nine Network) and on MTV in the US.